-Figure 5.9 Start New Measurement Sequence Once the new measurement sequence has been downloaded into the recorder, a window appears on the screen in order to verify the settings (see figure 5.10).
+Figure 5.8 Start New Measurement Sequence Once the new measurement sequence has been downloaded into the recorder, a window appears on the screen in order to verify the settings (see figure 5.9).

-Figure 5.10 Start New Measurement Sequence Press OK and the recorder will be in Measurement Mode.
+Figure 5.9 Start New Measurement Sequence Press OK and the recorder will be set in Measurement Mode.
 NMS Calculation Upon setting up a NMS the estimated measurement sequence is calculated and memory and battery energy usage predicted.
 The results are written to a text file, bearing the recorder name with a NMS extension.
 If a recorder has not been selected then the file bears the recorder type name, still the NMS extension.
 The file is placed in the SeaStar\NMS directory.
-An example of the .NMS file is shown in fig. 5.11.
+An example of the .NMS file is shown in fig. 5.10.

-Figure 5.11 Results from NMS Calculation When starting the recorder in a NMS, the .RDT file now shows the sequence settings, plus information on the sequence time duration and battery usage (same as in the NMS file).
-Step 6 - Retrieve Data When connecting to a logger after a measurement period, the following window appears:
+Figure 5.10 Results from NMS Calculation

+Step 6 - Retrieve Data

+When connecting to a logger after a measurement period, the following window appears:

-Figure 5.12 Retrieve recorder data Click Yes if you wish to retrieve the data, click No if you would like to retrieve it later.
+Figure 5.11 Retrieve recorder data Click Yes if you wish to retrieve the data, click No if you would like to retrieve it later.
 If you want the software to automatically retrieve data upon connection, check the Remember this setting option.
-Select Retrieve Recorder Data in the wizard.
-If you are not using the wizard choose the Recorder menu and the Retrieve Data command.
+Select Retrieve Recorder Data in the wizard or choose the Recorder menu and the Retrieve Data command.
 The following window appears:

-Figure 5.13 Retrieve Data from Recorder The window in figure 5.13 shows the data retrieval progress in bytes, time elapsed and number of packs received.
+Figure 5.12 Retrieve Data from Recorder The window in figure 5.12 shows the data retrieval progress in bytes, time elapsed and number of packs received.
 Data will be uploaded from the recorder and presented in graphical and tabular form.
-With default settings, SeaStar automatically creates a sub-directory in the Seastar directory, named after the DST type.
-In the DST type directory, a directory named after the recorder's serial number (Cnnnn) is created.
+With default settings, SeaStar automatically creates a sub-directory in the Seastar directory, named DST CTD.
+In the DST CTD directory, a directory named after the recorder's serial number (Mnnnn) is created.
 All files related to the recorder are automatically saved in the serial number directory.
 The default data directory can be viewed in the Settings menu, and Directories.
 The user has the option to define a new data directory path if desired.
 The data is retrieved in a non-destructive manner.
 This means that you can repeatedly read the data without erasing it from the memory.
 Each time data is retrieved, a new file will automatically be created.
 The name of the data file consists of the measurement sequence number and the serial number of the recorder.
 The recorder cannot be loaded with new settings if it contains data that has not been retrieved.
 This is a safety feature which prevents data from being accidentally lost.
 New recordings overwrite previous recordings that have been retrieved.
 Once the data has been retrieved the following window appears: